shubham12412/system-design-learning/hotel-booking-system/cassandra-the-definitive-guide.md

 ### Let’s explore the details of each of these tables.

+1)

 Our first query Q1 is to find hotels near a point of interest, so we’ll call our table hotels_by_poi.
 We’re searching by a named point of interest, so that is a clue that the point of interest should be a part of our primary key.
 Let’s reference the point of interest by name, because according to our workflow that is how our users will start their search.

 You’ll note that we certainly could have more than one hotel near a given point of interest, so we’ll need another component in our primary key in order to make sure we have a unique partition for each hotel.
 So we add the hotel key as a clustering column.

+### MAKE YOUR PRIMARY KEYS UNIQUE
+***An important consideration in designing your table’s primary key is making sure that it defines a unique data element.
+Otherwise you run the risk of accidentally overwriting data.***

+2)

+Now for our second query (Q2), we’ll need a table to get information about a specific hotel.
+One approach would have been to put all of the attributes of a hotel in the hotels_by_poi table, but we chose to add only those attributes that were required by our application workflow.

+From our workflow diagram, we know that the hotels_by_poi table is used to display a list of hotels with basic information on each hotel, and the application knows the unique identifiers of the hotels returned.
+When the user selects a hotel to view details, we can then use Q2, which is used to obtain details about the hotel.
+Because we already have the hotel_id from Q1, we use that as our reference to the hotel we’re looking for.
+Therefore our second table is just called hotels.

+Another option would have been to store a set of poi_names in the hotels table.
+This is an equally valid approach.
+You’ll learn through experience which approach is best for your application.

+3)

+Q3 is just a reverse of Q1—looking for points of interest near a hotel, rather than hotels near a point of interest.
+This time, however, we need to access the details of each point of interest, as represented by the pois_by_hotel table.
+As we have done previously, we add the point of interest name as a clustering key to guarantee uniqueness.

+4)

+At this point, let’s now consider how to support query Q4 to help our user find available rooms at a selected hotel for the nights they are interested in staying.
+Note that this query involves both a start date and an end date.
+Because we’re querying over a range instead of a single date, we know that we’ll need to use the date as a clustering key.
+We use the hotel_id as a primary key to group room data for each hotel on a single partition, which should help our search be super fast.
+Let’s call this the available_rooms_by_hotel_date table.

+### SEARCHING OVER A RANGE
+***Use clustering columns to store attributes that you need to access in a range query.
+Remember that the order of the clustering columns is important.***

+5)

+In order to round out the shopping portion of our data model, we add the amenities_by_room table to support Q5.
+This will allow our user to view the amenities of one of the rooms that is available for the desired stay dates.